Department of Counseling & Human Services

 - Students majoring in HSER are required to complete the university’s general education core.
 In addition, students must complete a minor or second major.
 In all, students must complete 120 credits (see typical program of study).

-- Students must have a cumulative GPA of 2.50 in order to enroll in HDAL 4710 Practicum and HDAL 4720 Internship.
+- Students must have a GPA of 2.50 in the major in order to enroll in HDAL 4710 Practicum and HDAL 4720 Internship.

-- A cumulative grade point average of 2.50 (or higher) is required for all ETSU academic work completed at the time of graduation.
+- A cumulative grade point average of 2.50 (or higher) is required in the major at the time of graduation.